awslabs/amazon-redshift-utils/src/QMRNotificationUtility/README.md

 ### Rebuilding Lambda Function

 If you wish to rebuild the Lambda function yourself, you can use `lambda/build.sh` to create a zipped Deployment Package to upload to your S3 bucket.
 This utility requires `pip` and `virtualenv` python dependencies.
-With these dependencies you can simply run `./build.sh` to generate a transient virtual environment, download python dependencies from `requirements.txt`, and zip the lambda function source code with dependencies into a versioned archive for uploading to S3.
+This script will initialize a transient virtual environment, download python dependencies from `requirements.txt`, and zip the lambda function source code with dependencies into a versioned archive for uploading to S3.